thi-ng/umbrella/CONTRIBUTING.md

 (Note 1: the package versions used by this generator MIGHT be occasionally out-of-date)

-(Note 2: **If you've cloned the repo and build all packages, DO NOT run `yarn install` in the example dir. `yarn dev` will work without and re-use the built packages in the project root**)
+(Note 2: **If you've cloned the repo and built all packages, DO NOT run `yarn install` in the example dir. `yarn dev` will work without and re-use the built packages (irrespective of their version) in the project root**)

 If you choose to add a new example this way (and not elsewhere on the interweb), please also read the next section...